dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-"Packet" refers to individual IPv4 or IPv6 packets.
-Typically these are UDP, but may be constructed from a TCP packet.
-"Message", unless otherwise qualified, refers to a DNS payload extracted from a UDP or TCP data stream.
+"Packet" refers to an individual IPv4 or IPv6 packet.
+Typically packets are UDP datagrams, but may also be part of a TCP data stream.
+"Message", unless otherwise qualified, refers to a DNS payload extracted from a UDP datagram or TCP data stream.

 The parts of DNS messages are named as they are in [@!RFC1035].
 In specific,